-Dense Fog Advisories are in effect until mid-morning for much of Central and South Florida, as well as the adjacent Gulf coastal waters, for areas of patchy dense fog that will shortly dissipate after sunrise.
+Dense Fog Advisories will remain in effect until mid-morning for West-Central Florida before fog and low clouds slowly lift and dissipate.
 Some areas of fog may linger longer, especially near the coast.
-A mostly sunny day is expected for both North and South Florida where chances of rain will remain near zero.
-However, across Central Florida, a weak frontal boundary will remain draped over the region promoting cloudy skies and an isolated chance of a shower this afternoon (20-30% chance of rain).
-Any of this activity is expected to be brief and light in nature.
-To the north of this front, drier air will attempt to filter into the state with relative humidities dipping to near critical thresholds, mainly north of the I-10 corridor (30-40% RH values).
+A mostly sunny day is expected across the state as high pressure briefly settles across the Southeast U.S. Very dry air will filter across North Florida, particularly the I-10 corridor, where relative humidities will dip below critical thresholds this afternoon (20-30% RH values).
 Given the ongoing severe to extreme drought, this will encourage elevated wildfire conditions this afternoon.
-Elevated conditions can also be expected across South Florida in areas experiencing the most severe drought.
+Locally greater wildfire risk cannot be ruled out, especially north of the I-10 corridor.
+Elevated conditions can also be expected across Central and South Florida in areas experiencing the most severe drought.

-Higs will reach the 70s for much of the state this afternoon, with areas of coastal Northeast Florida staying in the middle to upper 60s and interior South Florida creeping into the lower 80s.
+Higns will reach the 70s for much of the state this afternoon, with areas of coastal North Florida staying in the middle to upper 60s and interior South Florida creeping into the lower 80s.

-Tonight, a few isolated showers may linger along the Treasure Coast this evening before clearing overnight (15-25% chance of rain).
+Dry conditions will continue to prevail overnight with clear skies.
 Another round of patchy fog and low clouds is expected across Central and South Florida tonight, especially along the Gulf-facing coasts and adjacent interior locations where areas of dense fog cannot be ruled out.
 Foggy conditions combined with ongoing smoke from wildfires will further reduce visibilities, and caution should be advised during the morning commute.
-Lows will cool off into the lower to middle 40s across North Florida, middle 50s in Central Florida, and upper 50s to lower 60s in South Florida.
+Lows will cool off into the lower to middle 40s across North Florida, upper 40s to middle 50s in Central Florida, and upper 50s to lower 60s in South Florida.